-The MCC Director of Career and Technical Education and the MCC Dual Enrollment Advisor or Director of Enrollment Services or designee will confer with Sarasota District's Director of Curriculum and Instruction, Director of Career and Technical Education, or/and Student Service's Guidance Program Specialist to identify Dual Enrollment courses to be offered on Sarasota District high school campuses.
-A dual enrollment course equivalency listing can be found at www.facts.org and in Appendix B.
+The SCF Director of Career and Technical Education and the SCF Coordinator of Outreach and Early College or designee will confer with Sarasota District's Director of Curriculum and Instruction, Director of Career and Technical Education, or/and Student Service's Guidance Program Specialist to identify Dual Enrollment courses to be offered on Sarasota District high school campuses.
+A dual enrollment course equivalency listing can be found at www.facts.org and in Appendix A.